New inflation numbers released: What’s getting more expensive?

 Some economists have labeled the current inflation a “sellers’ inflation” to distinguish it from the “wage-price spiral” inflation that took place in the 1970s and resulted in wage and price freezes.

-Wednesday’s lower price mean that real average hourly earnings increased 0.2 percent in March.
+Wednesday’s lower price means that real average hourly earnings increased 0.2 percent in March.

 Real average hourly earnings have decreased 0.7 percent since last year.